Best Deathloop trinkets: what every trinket does

 As a general rule, equipping a trinket that will increase your character's resilience is a good choice: basic health increases like Never Say Die or Swift Stitch, power boosts Juiced Up or Renewable, or Turtle Shell for increased damage protection are all solid staples.

 Creeping Death or Spring-Heeled are also particularly useful if you're focusing on stealth and exploration, while Pistolero and Deep Pockets do the same for more combat-focused players.
-Finally, it's well worth considering putting Golden Harvest in place if you need of a lot of Residuum to carry over all your good swag to the next loop.
+Finally, it's well worth considering putting Golden Harvest in place if you need a lot of Residuum to carry over all your good swag to the next loop.

 There are no bad Character Trinkets in my opinion (except maybe Stone Wall, but even that has its uses).
 That said, there are a lot of hacking trinkets, which you probably don't need when there's so much gunplay and science magic to focus on.
 Don't dismiss these trinkets out of hand, but unless you absolutely love the Hackamajig, maybe pick one or two favourites to infuse for when you need them and let the rest go.
 Otherwise you'll waste a lot of Residuum securing the full set, most of which you won't use.